SmartDCCInnovation/dccboxed-nodered-nodes/README.md

 * [`gbcs-parser`][gbcs-parser] - TypeScript library that can decode GBCS
   messages, validate remote party signatures and sign pre-commands.
 This library is based on the [`HenryGiraldo/gbcs-parser-js`][gbcs-parser-js] parser.
-* [`dccboxed-keystore`] - TypeScript library that stores remote party/organisation certificates and private keys along with the ability to query the SMKI interface on DCC&nbsp;Boxed for device certificates.
+* [`dccboxed-keystore`][dccboxed-keystore] - TypeScript library that stores
+  remote party/organisation certificates and private keys along with the ability to query the SMKI interface on DCC&nbsp;Boxed for device certificates.

 These tools are all open source and can easily be reused and assembled into a tool that interfaces with DCC&nbsp;Boxed as required.
 See the